readium/readium-css/docs/CSS10b-variable_fonts.md

 ## System Fonts

-It is important to note OSes may bundle fonts in a wide variety of weights, but that are not variable fonts *per se* e.g. True Type Collection (`.ttc`) on MacOS for instance.
+It is important to note OSes may bundle fonts in a wide variety of weights, but that are not variable fonts *per se* e.g. True Type Collection (`.ttc`).

 This is the case for Helvetica Neue or Seravek, but this means their weight can not be arbitrarily set on a range, they only offers predefined values (`100, 200, 300, 400, 500, 700`).